 Koch Habitat Hall

-is the centerpiece of the Great Plains Nature Center.
-The 3,500 square feet of displays within it were completed during the summer of 2000, with our GRAND OPENING on Labor Day Weekend, September 1.
+The 3,500 square feet of displays within were completed in the summer of 2000, with our grand opening on Labor Day weekend, September 1.
 A generous grant from the Fred C. and Mary R. Koch Foundation allowed us to finish this part of the nature center.
 The Roybal Corporation was the general contractor for the exhibit hall.

 - Prairies, Wetlands & Rivers, Woodlands exhibits